orion13579/COMM-2216-SetE-Group6/docs/ui-components/tables.md

 !["Four covered sections of Settings"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/SettingsMainPage-edited.png?raw=true)

-By clicking on each item of the left sidebar, any section of this _Settings_ page can be chosen.
-Here, we will walk through 4 of these sections to help you set up the basic configuration.
+By clicking on each item of the left sidebar, different sections of this _Settings_ page can be chosen.
+In the next instructions of this _Account Settings Configuration_ topic, the essential parts from 4 of these sections will be covered to help you set up the basic configuration.
-{: .pl-4 }

-It is recommended to start from _Emails_ section before setting up the _Profile_ section.
-By configuring this section first, there will be no need to go back and forth between different sections.
-{: .pl-4 }